Elex Michaelson: Career

 Michaelson began his journalism career as an intern at KTTV, after meeting with the executive producer by arriving unannounced and waiting for an in-person meeting.
 He also held internship positions in Washington, D.C. and New York City, before working at XETV in San Diego as a weeknight reporter and KABC in Los Angeles as a fill-in news anchor from 2010 to 2017.
 He returned to KTTV in 2017, joining the Fox 11 Morning News alongside Araksya Karapetyan.

 During his tenure at KTTV, he organized and co-moderated debates for various state and local political positions, in addition to covering national politics for the station.
 He became a "well-liked figure" in the Los Angeles media according to the Los Angeles Times, conducting interviews with national figures including Donald Trump, Hillary Clinton, and Bernie Sanders, as well as Gavin Newsom, Arnold Schwarzenegger, Rick Caruso, Karen Bass and other politicians.
 Michaelson was known for providing each interviewee and panelist with a box of desserts made by his mother, Crystal Michaelson.
 The gesture was noted by columnist Gustavo Arellano in the Los Angeles Times, who described the treats as a variety that "didn't last the drive back to Orange County."
 In August 2025, he announced that he would be leaving the station for an opportunity that he was unable to disclose.
 On September 11, 2025, CNN announced that Michaelson would be joining the network to host a late-night program from Los Angeles.
 The show, The Story Is with Elex Michaelson premiered on October 27, 2025.

 Personal life

-Michaelson has participated in the Malibu Triathlon for several years to benefit Children's Hospital Los Angeles.
+In a 2021 Men's Health article, Michaelson spoke how for years, he had participated in the Malibu Triathlon, in order to benefit Children's Hospital Los Angeles.
 During the COVID-19 pandemic in Los Angeles, he stopped exercising and put on weight.
 He started exercising and lost 28 pounds after his pants split on air while sitting during a newscast.